National Cybersecurity Awareness Month: Keep IT Going

 While you can’t prevent challenges like cloud outages and natural disasters, careful planning can help you minimize the effect on your data and operations.

 - Plan ahead to stay productive during cloud computing outages.
-This recent article from the Journal of Accountancy has helpful tips, including insight from Lisa Traina, President and Partner of Traina & Associates.
-(While the article is written for CPA firms, the considerations provided apply to all organizations.)
+This recent article from the Journal of Accountancy has helpful tips, including insight from Lisa Traina, President and Partner of Traina & Associates (now CapinTech).
+While the article is written for CPA firms, the considerations provided apply to all organizations.

 - Develop a disaster recovery plan to ensure ongoing operations after a cyberattack, breach, or natural disaster